LIParadise/xv6-riscv/Chapter-3.10-notes.md

 Basically, always `/dev/urandom` unless you're on a device with low entropy and just booted, or you need a _information theoretic secure one-time pad_; for the latter, maybe you know better than this anyway.

+## System Call `exec` and User Processes in XV6

+The `kstack` field of each `struct proc` is set early during boot in `proc_mapstacks` in `kvmmake`, and never unset during XV6 lifetime.
+The `trapframe` is a page allocated on process start and deallocated on process dead, *unique* to that instantce of process: it caches registers representing the state of that process.
+The `trampoline` is a (shared) physical page that's mapped as read only and not accessible to user space in high VA for each process for entering the kernel.
+In XV6, similar to `trapframe`, it's mapped/unmapped at the beginning/end of lifetime of an instance of a process.
+Though we don't really need to unmap it, no?

+Upon initialize of a generic process, aside from its page table (in which contain `trampoline` at `TRAMPOLINE` and `trapframe` at `TRAPFRAME` which does *not* contribute to process size btw), kernel stack `kstack`, and PID, the only interesting thing that got initialized is the `ra` field of `context` field of `struct proc` pointing to `forkret` (`kernel/proc.c`) and `sp` pointing to *end* of `kstack` of that process.

+For the first process `initcode`/`init`, two other fields are initialized: the `epc` in its `trapframe` set to zero for user program counter, whereas the `sp` in its `trapframe` set to `PGSIZE` for user stack pointer.

 # Questions

 - Why `sfence.vma` twice when `kvminithart`?
 In particular, why `sfence.vma` after chaing `satp`, how are there any stale entries if we just flushed it?